masx200/typescript-tutorial/basics/primitive-data-types.md

 let u: void;
 let num: number = u;

-// index.ts(2,5): error TS2322: Type 'void' is not assignable to type 'number'.
+// Type 'void' is not assignable to type 'number'.
 ```

 ## 参考